wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 = If Worpit is free why is there a payment option? =

-If want to manage more than 1 WordPress site, we feel contributing to the development of the Worpit product is a fair request.
+If want to manage more than 1 WordPress site, we feel contributing to the development of the Worpit product is fair.

 = What is WorpDrive? =